devlbolivar/100-days-of-code/r1-log.md

 ### R1D7
 Day 7 #100DaysOfCode Toda I started out the event component and added interfaces for different types.
 I changed the folder structure and I did some visual changes. #ReactJs #TypeScript

+### R1D8
+Day 8 #100DaysOfCode  Today I worked with events labels, it's already working dynamically with mocked data.
+I also started out with the modal component for event viewing. #ReactJs